foambubble/foam/index.md

 These instructions assume you have a GitHub account, and you have Visual Studio Code installed.

+1. Use the [foam-template](https://github.com/foambubble/foam-template/generate) project to generate a new repository.
+If you're logged into GitHub, you can just hit this button:

+   <a class="github-button" href="https://github.com/foambubble/foam-template/generate" data-icon="octicon-repo-template" data-size="large" aria-label="Use this template foambubble/foam-template on GitHub">Use this template</a>

-1. [Create a GitHub repository from foam-template](https://github.com/foambubble/foam-template/generate).
-If you want to keep your thoughts to yourself, remember to set the repository private.
+   (If you want to keep your thoughts to yourself, remember to set the repository private, or if you don't want to use GitHub to host your workspace at all, choose **Download as ZIP** instead of **Use this template**

-2. Clone the repository and open it in VS Code.
+2. [Clone the repository locally](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) and open it in VS Code.

 3. When prompted to install recommended extensions, click **Install all** (or **Show Recommendations** if you want to review and install them one by one)

-After setting up the repository, open [.vscode/settings.json](.vscode/settings.json) and edit, add or remove any settings you'd like for your Foam workspace.
+After setting up the repository, open `.vscode/settings.json` and edit, add or remove any settings you'd like for your Foam workspace.

 To learn more about how to use **Foam**, read the [[recipes]].